DanielJDufour/run-js/README.md

 [213, 542, 521, 481, ...]
 ```

+# necessary disclaimer
+Use at your own risk.

 # thanks
 This project was partially inspired by the awesome Python package called [sh](https://github.com/amoffat/sh).